kesiev/rewtro/manual/getters.md

 Constructors can get _primitive values_ like characters, text strings, numbers, and lists.
 You can use them to _construct_ a value on the fly and change a sprite key from your `code` in order to change its `text`, movement speed, color, etc.

-There are a lot of _constructor_ getters in Rewtro but luckily you're not going to use all of them... and there is a [compiler helper](compilerhelpers.md) that guesses the constructor you need for you, so you'll going to _forget about them_ soon.
+There are a lot of _constructor_ getters in Rewtro but luckily you're not going to use all of them... and there is the `_` [special symbol](specialsymbols.md) that guesses the constructor you need for you, so you'll going to _forget about them_ soon.
 But _cool people know internals_ and learning them may give you some flexibility in the future.

 ### Text

 There are two types of text getters: `character` which gets a single symbol and `string` that gets a string of symbols.
-While the `string` getter can be used for getting a single symbol too it occupies a little more space in your QR-Cart so use the `character` getter as much as you can.
+While the `string` getter can be used for getting a single symbol too it occupies a little more space in your [data storage](datastorage.md) so use the `character` getter as much as you can.

 ```
 {